AgKing3242/Bash_scripts/README.md

-## Some Linux Bash scripts for automating day-to-day tasks.
+## Task automation scripts in Bash for Linux.